yszhang95/DiHadronCorrelator/DiHadronCorrAnalyzer/README.md

 ## General Descriptions
 It is in
 `DiHadronCorrelator/DiHadronCorrAnalyzer/plugins/myVtxObj.*`.
 It defines serverl user-defined classes and template functions.
-One can check the source code more details.
+One can check the source code for more details.